Account Management

 - Touchpoints (calls, emails, meetings, site visits) — colored by type

-- Health score changes — colored dot shows GREEN / YELLOW / RED; click to expand signal breakdown
+- Churn-risk changes — colored dot shows GREEN / YELLOW / RED; click to expand signal breakdown

 - Field edits — which field changed, from what value to what value